-All the professionals involved in the care of your family, including midwives and public health nurses (health visitors), have a responsibility to protect children and keep them safe from harm.
+All the professionals involved in the care of your family, including midwives and health visitors, have a responsibility to protect children and keep them safe from harm or exploitation.
 This is known as safeguarding.

 Wherever possible, health professionals seek your consent before a referral is made and will be open and honest with your family.
 However in certain circumstances this may not be possible.